 - colour – you may prefer a certain colour, I usually choose a multi-colour blend if available as it provides some variety to a vegetable dish and eating a rainbow of colours is healthier

 - Organic vs. non-organic seeds (ie. organic seeds are saved from organically grown vegetables) – again a debated topic and I try to buy organic seeds when available, although they tend to be more expensive

 - Open Pollinated vs. Hybrid – hybrid seeds results from cross-pollination of two different varieties of the same vegetable.
 While there are advantages (higher yield, shorter growing season, cold-hardiness, disease resistance), saving seeds from a hybrid plant will not guarantee you will get the same vegetable again as seeds likely will revert to one of it’s parents genetics

-- Cost – some varieties are very expensive and only certain varieties are available in larger quantities if you plan to plant alot of seeds
+- Cost – some varieties are very expensive and only certain varieties are available in larger quantities if you plan to plant a lot of seeds

 Sometimes the choice is difficult.
 Or do what a real gardener does and buy more than one variety and hope you will find the room to grow them all!